FirmXtract/FirmXtractBot/readme.md

 # Bot to send workflow requests

-Step 1: Create token.txt with your github PAT.
+Step 1: Create token.txt with your github PAT and tele_token.txt with your Telegram Bot Token

 Step 2: Start the bot
 ```./start.sh```